-Emily is admitted to practice in Georgia's State and Federal Courts, including Magistrate Court, Superior Court, State Court, the Middle District of Georgia, the Northern District of Georgia, the Georgia Court of Appeals, and the Supreme Court of Georgia.
-She is a member of the State Bar of Georgia’s Labor and Employment Law Division, the Young Lawyers Divisions’ Labor and Employment Law Committee, and Oglethorpe University’s Stormy Petrel Bar Association.
+Emily is admitted to practice in Georgia’s State and Federal Courts, including Magistrate Court, Superior Court, State Court, the Middle District of Georgia, the Northern District of Georgia, the Georgia Court of Appeals, and the Supreme Court of Georgia.
+She is a member of the State Bar of Georgia’s Local Government Division, the Young Lawyers Division, and Oglethorpe University’s Stormy Petrel Bar Association.
+Emily also serves on the State Bar of Georgia’s iCivics committee.